 - Spices: Mustard seeds, cumin seeds, asafoetida, turmeric powder, dried red chillies and salt.

-- Liquid: Oil and water.
+- Liquid: Oil to season spices and water to cook dal.

 See the recipe card for quantities.